taustation-fan/taustation-fan.github.io/README.md

 * Task difficulty.
 Easy tasks are listed first.
 * Career experience
+* Current percentage of the stat that is being tested
+* Station level, with tasks being easier on lower-level stations.
 * Player level.
 Many players have reported more failing career tasks after leveling up.
-* Current percentage of the stat that is being tested
 * Per-task experience (conjectural)

 Some players have also reported that career task success rates have gone